Disabled parking & Blue Badges - Frequently Asked QuestionsLast updated: 09 September 2013 10:37 UK

-No, there are no temporary badges issued.
-However we do allow the use of non European Union (EU) Blue Badges within the city.
+We do not issue temporary badges, but we do allow the use of non-European Union Blue Badges within the city.

 Can I use my Blue Badge when I go to Europe and other countries?

-The badge holder died recently; what should I do with their Blue Badge?
+The badge holder has passed away - what should I do with their Blue Badge?

-Please return it to us.
-A letter is not necessary but we do need a note of the date of death so that we can amend the records.
-You may keep the photograph if you wish.
+Please return it to us - we do not need a letter, but we do need to note the date of death to can amend the records.
+You may keep the photograph.

-Should the details on your badge become faded, please call us on the number above.
-You should check your badge regularly to ensure that all details remain legible.
+If the details on your badge become faded, please contact us - you should check your badge regularly to ensure that all details remain legible.

-Should your badge become damaged, i.e. put in the washing machine etc, please call us on the above number and we will arrange for an application for a duplicate badge to be sent to you.
-Please note that you will need to return the damaged badge to enable a replacement to be issued.
+If your badge becomes damaged, after going in the washing machine for instance, please contact us and we will arrange for an application for a duplicate badge to be sent to you.

-Yes, if you change your address please inform us as soon as possible as failure to do so may result in any correspondence, for example your renewal application form, being sent to the incorrect address.
+Yes.
+If you change your address please inform us as soon as possible - if you do not, we may send something, such as a renewal form, to the wrong address.

-My Blue Badge is due to expire, how do I obtain a new one?
+My Blue Badge is due to expire - how do I get a new one?

-We will automatically send a renewal application form to you approximately 6 weeks before it is due to expire.
-If you have not received a renewal application form within two weeks of the date that your badge is due to expire, please contact us on the number above.
+We will automatically send a renewal application form to you approximately 6 weeks before your badge is due to expire.
+If you have not received a renewal application form within two weeks of when your badge is due to expire, please contact us.